 The Cyclone Battalion usually fields various intramural teams that compete in various Iowa State University Intramural leagues.
 All members of the unit have a great time competing in athletic events.
-In particular, the football team competes against the Army and Air Force ROTC teams and plans too keep up this coveted tradition for years to come.
+In particular, the football team competes against the Army and Air Force ROTC teams and plans to keep up this coveted tradition for years to come.

-Spring Awards Ceremony and Dining Out
+Spring Awards Ceremony and Dining In

 Each semester, the platoons that make up the ISU Cyclone Battalion compete in a close order drill competition against one another.
 They are graded by the Assistant Marine Officer Instructor and selected graders.
-Each platoon and the Platoon Commander are graded according to their precision, accuracy and coordination.
+Each platoon and the Platoon Commander are graded according to their precision, accuracy, and coordination.

 The Cyclone Battalion participates in a wide variety of community service events, such as regular highway clean up, meals for Haiti, hurricane Katrina relief projects, Habitat for Humanity, American Cancer Society Relay for Life runs, and many others.

 The Color Guard performs many services for both Iowa State University and the surrounding community.
 The color guard is provided for many NROTC events, local and University parades, and home football/basketball games.
 The color guard is made up of a select group of Midshipmen who have demonstrated a high aptitude for drill.